The iPhone as controller?

 JMRI / WiThrottle

-is similar to RocRail, but of different origin.
-JMRI also supports a
+RocRail, but of different origin.
+JMRI also supports a wide range of

-wide range of DCC systems.
-The iPhone application to control JMRI
+DCC systems.
+The iPhone application to control JMRI is called

-is called WiThrottle and is supplied by a seperate vendor and is
+WiThrottle and is supplied by a seperate vendor and is available

-available through Apple's AppStore.
-WiThrottle connects to the PC
+through Apple's AppStore.
+WiThrottle connects to the PC running the

-running the JMRI software.
-The approach is similar to RocRail,
+JMRI software.
+The approach is similar to RocRail, but the user

 WiThrottle